pmndrs/react-spring/readme.md

 Just be aware of the following conditions:

-1. It only animates standard styles and element props, the values you receive *are opaque objects, not regular values*
+1. It only animates element styles and attributes, the values you receive *are opaque objects, not regular values*
 2. Receiving elements must be `animated.[elementName]`, for instance `div` becomes `animated.div`
 3. If you need to interpolate styles use the `template` string literal